 In my opinion, the best beach in Key West is Fort Zachary Beach, which can be found in Fort Zachary Taylor State Park.
 It’s a popular spot with cruise passengers due to the close walking distance from the port.

 There is an entrance fee to the State Park that varies depending on your mode of transport.
 If you are walking or cycling, it’s $2.50 per person or if you plan to drive and park, 1 person in a vehicle is $4.50, $7 for 2 and $0.50 for each extra person.
 This still works out to be a fairly cheap parking option in Key West, if you plan on being parked there for most of the day.

-What I love about Fort Zachary Beach is that it LOOKS like a desert island beach.
-It’s away from the main roads and traffic on the island, you have to walk through a small woodland area, there aren’t any big imposing buildings (you can’t even really see the giant fort until you are pretty much standing right next to it!!) and of course the sea is a lovely blue colour!
+What I love about Fort Zachary Taylor Beach is that it LOOKS like a desert island beach.
+It’s away from the main roads and traffic on the island.
+You have to walk through a small woodland area, there aren’t any big imposing buildings, you can’t even really see Fort Zachary Taylor (an actual giant fort!) until you are pretty much standing right next to it, and of course the sea is a lovely blue colour!

 There are plenty of public picnic benches in the shade, that you are free to use, or if you want to get a little more comfortable, sun loungers and umbrellas are available to rent.